 Powered by Lyft

-- New students will receive an invite from Lyft on January 3.
+- Students will receive an invite from Lyft on August 22nd, 2019.

 - Returning students are automatically activated and should check for USC Safe Rides in the promo section of the app.